dhocker/athomeled/README.md

 * Each line is a statement.
 * Leading and trailing blanks are ignored.
 * Blank lines are ignored.
-* Lines that begin with a # are ignored.
+* Everything after a # is ignored.
 * Everything is case insensitive.

 ## Statements